-I’ve been living in Holland for nearly three years now.
+I’ve been living in Holland for over four years now.
 One of the best parts of the Netherlands is how easy it is to take day trips!
 I include insider tips from my time living in Amsterdam for the best day trips from Amsterdam to other gorgeous Dutch cities, including Gouda, Leiden, and Giethoorn.
 I include easy day trips from Amsterdam as well as off the beaten path day trips from Amsterdam.

 An index of the 20 best day trips from Amsterdam covered in this post